 Havasu Falls and Mooney Falls Trail is a 22.1 mile heavily trafficked out and back trail located near Supai, Arizona that features a waterfall and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 The Havasupai Indian Reservation is not part of the Grand Canyon National Park, but you cannot tell that from the scenery.
 From your very first step at the trailhead parking lot until your return at the end of your trip, you will be swiveling your head side to side to take it all in.
 The water is a turquoise blue/green and the perfect way to refresh the tired legs and back after the 12 mile trek down to the campground.
 Hitting the trail The parking lot at the trailhead is stunning to say the least.
 It is perched more than 1000 feet above the valley floor and provides one of the best vistas of the trip.
 The trail starts with a steep descent down the face of the box canyon to the valley floor by way of a series of switchbacks.
 If you have creaky knees, you will definitely feel this descent!
 Be on the lookout for the approaching mules.
 They have the right-of-way, and won't stop to wait for you to move to the side.
 Once you reach the valley floor, the trail bends to the north and follows the wash for 8 miles into the Indian town of Supai.
 Along the way, the canyon walls draw closer and the surroundings become more grand.
 You get a sense for the true size of the canyon walls when then tower hundreds of feet straight up as you make your way down the canyon.
 There is more shade in this narrow section of trail.
 The sun doesn't have the angle to penetrate the canyon and it helps to keep temperatures down.
 In this slot section ( which starts at about mile 7), you really need to watch for the mule packs.
 As they approach, move to the canyon wall side and not the cliff side.
 The wrong move could be disastrous as these animals move through.
 At the end of the slot section, it opens and the Havasu Creek comes in from the right side.
 As you cross the open expanse, following the trail as it curves to the left, you will hear the water for the first time.
 It comes into view as you enter the heavier vegetation.
 The town of Supai is close.
 You will follow the irrigation channel into Supai.
 The two miles following the town of Supai are packed with waterfalls, blue-green water, and tons of photo opportunities.
 It's just 2 miles to Havasu Falls from Supai.
 The campground and Mooney Falls are just beyond that.